LordSnoosh/SEIR2222/work/w04/d2/01-02-express-routers-controllers.md

 In a web application that follows the MVC architectural pattern, **controllers**:

-- Handle the request coming from the client (browswer).
+- Handle the request coming from the client (browser).
 - Use Models to perform CRUD (create, retrieve, update & delete) data operations.
 - Implement any additional application logic, often relying on other services and utility modules; and
 - Pass data to Views to be rendered then return the resulting markup to the browser.